Craig Latta

 Dan Ingalls, the original implementor of Smalltalk; it produces

-commercialization of the technology, and developing future versions of
+commercialization of the technology, and developed future versions of

 the visual interface.